 Program Chair Marie Young-Trabbic

-All BAS degree seeking students must complete the same basic requirements as traditional baccalaureate students, including 36 hours of General Education and demonstration of foreign language competence.
-Due to the specialized nature of the BAS in Health Services Administration program, students are strongly encouraged to consult with an academic advisor when applying for admission.
-This program is taught primarily in an online environment.
-Some campus attendance may be necessary.
+All students seeking a Bachelor of Science in Accounting must complete the basic degree requirements, including 36 hours of General Education and demonstration of foreign language competence.
+Due to the specialized nature of the B.S. in Accounting Program, students are strongly encouraged to consult with an academic advisor when enrolling in courses.
+This program is taught in an onsite, hybrid, and online environment.
+Exams for all classes require campus or approved testing center attendance.

-Santa Fe College expects all students to acquire or have access to the computer hardware and software necessary for the program.
+Santa Fe College expects all students to have access to the computer hardware and software necessary for the program.

-- Complete an SF application for admission or readmission online at www.sfcollege.edu.
+- Complete a Santa Fe application for admission or readmission online at www.sfcollege.edu.

 - Arrange for official transcripts from high school to be sent to the Office of Records and Admissions.